 You will need a street trading consent if you are planning to sell or offer for sale any goods/articles on a street* within the Council's defined area.

 * The definition of 'street' includes: a road, footway, beach, an area where you can go without paying, such as village greens, parks, or private properties such as school playgrounds, churchyards and supermarket car parks or other car parks.
 If you charge a fee to enter a trading area, then this is not street trading.

-Almost every street in Three Rivers District is a ‘consent street’, meaning that you will need permission from us to trade there.
-There are a few streets in Three Rivers District where we have prohibited street trading entirely and any application for a Street Trading Licence for any of these streets will be refused.
-A list of the prohibited streets can be downloaded here
+Almost every area/street in Three Rivers District requires consent to trade there.
+There are some areas/streets in Three Rivers District where trading is prohibited and any application for a street trading consent for any of these streets will be refused.

-Trading in a consent street without our consent, or in a prohibited street, is a criminal offence, and if convicted you could be fined up to £1,000 per offence.
+Trading in a consent street without consent, or in a prohibited street, is a criminal offence, and if convicted you could be fined up to £1,000 per offence.

 For more information on street trading, please email firstname.lastname@example.org or call 01923 776611 and ask for Licensing.